gi-bielefeld/sans/clowm/output.md

 * `sans_splitnetwork.pdf` shows the phylogeny, generated with [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).
 * `sans_splitnetwork.nexus` can be opened in [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html) to explore the phylogeny interactively.
 * `sans_splitnetwork.tsv` is a tab separated file.
 Each line corresponds to one split.
 The first column specifies the split weight.
 The remaining columns specify a set of genomes that is split from the others.
-Splits are odered by weight.
+Splits are ordered by weight.

 * `sans_tree.pdf` shows the phylogenetic tree, generated with [SplitsTree 4](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html).